 1.)
 Get a new Bottom Bracket and 26tpi rings from Phil Wood & Co.:

-Easiest and cheapest replacement for the cottered spingle.
+(right) Easiest and cheapest replacement for the cottered spindle.
 Kurt from The Headbadge had a small supply of these which are now out of stock.
 He's looking around for more.
 If he finds any we'll advertise it here, but since it is an old stock item, it is hard to find.
-So far reports have been that it is a perfect retro-fit, but it may depends on the particular crankset you intend to use.
+All reports are that it is a perfect retro-fit, but it does not necessarily work well with all cranksets.

 Luke informs me that this whole job was done by Alex Meade Bicycle works for $85 US (price at of Feb 2012)